-National Wisconsin Day is a day to celebrate the wonderful state of Wisconsin.
-If you are not from this great state, you may not know what all there is to do on February 15th.
+National Wisconsin Day: National Wisconsin Day is a day to celebrate the wonderful state of Wisconsin.
+If you are not from this great state, you may not know what there is to do on February 15th.
 That’s why I’m here!
 In this blog post, we will discuss some of the histories behind National Wisconsin Day as well as some ideas for how you can spend your time today.
 So grab your cheese curds and let’s get started!

 Why National Wisconsin Day?